California parents of 13 plead guilty to torture, abuse | WTOP

 Although the parents filed reports with the state that they home-schooled their children, the oldest child only completed the third grade.
 Some children suffered from severe malnutrition, stunted growth and muscle wasting, including an 11-year-old girl who had arms the size of an infant.

-Children were deprived of food and things other kids take for granted, such as toys and games, and allowed to do little except write in journals, authorities said.
+Children were deprived of food and things other kids take for granted, such as toys and games.
+They were allowed to do little except write in journals, authorities said.

-The kids were rarely allowed outside but went out on Halloween and traveled as a family to Disneyland and Las Vegas.
+The kids were rarely allowed outside, but they did go out on Halloween and traveled as a family to Disneyland and Las Vegas.
 They spent most of their time locked in their rooms except for limited meals or using the bathroom.

 The social services agency tasked with overseeing the younger children declined to comment on their cases.

-The adult children are all living together, attending school and getting healthy while leading lives similar to their peers, said Jack Osborn, an attorney who represents the seven adult children.
-He said they value their privacy.
+The seven adult children are all living together, attending school and getting healthy while leading lives similar to their peers, said Jack Osborn, an attorney who represents them.
+They value their privacy, he said.

 “They are relieved they can now move forward with their lives and not have the specter of a trial hanging over their heads and all the stress that would have caused,” Osborn said.